-Wolverhampton has been selected as the opening city for next year’s British Art Show 9.
+Wolverhampton is the first city in England to host British Art Show 9.

-The British Art Show is the largest touring exhibition of contemporary art in the UK, giving people in cities across the country the opportunity to engage with work by the most exciting artists in Britain.
+British Art Show is the largest touring exhibition of contemporary art in the UK, giving people in cities across the nation the opportunity to engage with work by the most exciting artists in Britain.

-From 6 March – 30 May 2021 audiences in Wolverhampton will be the first to see the exhibition, which will take place across two main venues:, Wolverhampton Art Gallery and the University of Wolverhampton’s School of Art.
-Following Wolverhampton, the exhibition will tour to Aberdeen (3 July – 3 October 2021), Plymouth (6 November 2021 – 13 March 2022) and Manchester (6 May - 4 September 2022).
+From 22 January – 10 April 2022 audiences in Wolverhampton can experience the exhibition, which will takes place across two main venues: Wolverhampton Art Gallery and the University of Wolverhampton’s School of Art.
+Following Wolverhampton, the exhibition will tour to Manchester (13 May – 14 September 2022) and Plymouth (8 October – 23 December 2022).

-The British Art Show is widely recognised as a significant marker of recent developments in contemporary art in Britain, and British Art Show 9 will be no exception.
-A huge range of works by over 40 artists will be presented, engaging with many of the most urgent issues of our times, including the environmental crisis, identity and belonging, conflict resolution and healing.
+The British Art Show is widely recognised as a significant marker of recent developments in contemporary art in Britain, and British Art Show 9 is no exception.
+A huge range of works by over 40 artists is presented, engaging with many of the most urgent issues of our times, including the environmental crisis, identity and belonging, conflict resolution and healing.

 The exhibition is curated by internationally respected curators Irene Aristizábal and Hammad Nasar and is produced by Hayward Gallery Touring, in collaboration with curators at each of the host cities.

-Hosting British Art Show 9 represents a huge milestone in the cultural life of Wolverhampton, and we can’t wait to share further details with you in the run up to the exhibition.
+Hosting British Art Show 9 represents a huge milestone in the cultural life of Wolverhampton, and we’re proud to have partnered with the School of Art and Hayward Gallery Touring to present this ground-breaking exhibition.